Johboh/HomeAssistantEntities/README.md

 [![Test](https://github.com/Johboh/HomeAssistantEntities/actions/workflows/test.yaml/badge.svg)](https://github.com/Johboh/HomeAssistantEntities/actions/workflows/test.yaml)
 [![GitHub release](https://img.shields.io/github/release/Johboh/HomeAssistantEntities.svg)](https://github.com/Johboh/HomeAssistantEntities/releases)

-Arduino/ESP-IDF library for providing sensors and actuators to Home Assistant using MQTT.
+Arduino (using Arduino IDE or Platform I/O) and ESP-IDF (using Espressif IoT Development Framework or Platform I/O) compatible library for providing sensors and actuators to Home Assistant using MQTT.

 Home Assistant has a well defined way of defining sensors and actuators using MQTT.
 This library register a device with one or mulitple sensors and provide a way to publish new values for them, as well as listen for commands from Home Assistant.